mraible/mongock-docs/site/v5/testing/testing.md

 ## Integration test with Standalone Runner
 The standalone runner provides more control over the process, allowing you to implement integration tests without the need of additional support.

-You just need to take into account the following
+You need to take into account the following

 1. Mongock Runner cannot be execute multiple times, so you need to build a new runner instance and execute it in every test execution.